Trouble reading street signs?

 There’s also a fourth very common vision problem: presbyopia.
 When people are about 40 years old, they start having problems with focusing their vision up close.
 They lose their “zoom” ability.
 This happens when the natural lens inside the eye begins to lose it’s ability to flex and focus up close.

 People can have any one or more of these conditions affecting their vision simultaneously.

 Eye Motor Deficiencies: Teaming, Focusing and Muscle Deficiencies

-To have clear and comfortable vision one’s eyes must work together efficiently.
+Clear vision is not the only important factor for comfortable vision.
+Equally important is when your eyes efficiently work together.
 This includes proper eye alignment and the ability to move the eyes smoothly together in all directions.
 Additionally, the tiny muscles located inside the eye must efficiently control our ”zoom” ability or near focus.
 When these systems are not performing optimally, symptoms arise such as fatigue from reading, blurred vision, headaches, and discomfort in the eyes (asthenopia).
 A variety of methods are used to help correct these vision-related issues.
-These include the standard methods of glasses or contact lenses but may also include prisms or over/under correcting lenses.
+These include the standard methods of glasses or contact lenses but may also include Neurolens, prisms or over/under correcting lenses.
 Prisms can be prescribed in glasses that bend light and allow for comfortable vision when your eyes are not aligned normally.
 Over or under- correcting lenses serve to relieve or stimulate accommodation (focusing).

 Amblyopia (Lazy Eye)